j-m-t/conkyscraps/README.md

 # conkyscraps
-A collection of scripts for Conky configurations
+A collection of Python scripts for Conky configurations

 ### Weather
 Gathers weather and lunar forecasts, with thanks to TeoBigusGeekus for inspiration.